-Pretty close to Brick Lane you will find Shoreditch.
-The area is quite alternative and relaxed but also very cool.
+Shoreditch is pretty close to Brick Lane.
+The area is alternative and relaxed but also very hip.
 Not only will you find galleries and startups but also the pop-up mall “Boxpark”.
 In former shipping containers you can buy clothes, cosmetics, accessories and food.
 In the evenings there is often live music.

 And then there is lots of Street Art.
 Again: keep your eyes open, look into backyards, change your perspective and look up at houses.

-Something special is – at least for me – the work of Borondo at the window of the “Bull in a China shop”.
-The Spanish artist engraved humans into the glass and then painted with a white colour.
-A very unique style which demonstrates his talents.
+To me, the work of Borondo at the window of the “Bull in a China shop” is quite unique.
+The Spanish artist engraved people into the glass and then highlighted with a white colour.
+Something different that demonstrates his talents.

-In this area you will also find the 9 stops of the “Amy Street Art” trail which opened in March 2017 to honour Amy Winehouse who lived in Camden.
+This area is also where the nine stops of the “Amy Street Art” trail opened in March 2017 to honour Amy Winehouse (who lived in Camden).

 More info about the trail and its art and the accompanying exhibition at the Jewish museum can be found in the blog posts “Amy Winehouse Street Art Trail” and “Amy Winehouse exhibition and Street Art at the Jewish museum“.

-If you are around anyway, why not visit “House of Vans”?!
-Do some skating or have a burger.
-Sometimes they also have exhibitions or free movies.
+While you are here, why not visit the “House of Vans”?!
+Do some skating or have a burger, visit an exhibition or watch a movie.

 This post is also available in: Deutsch